woodstr/msc-thesis/README.md

 ### Watershed Segmentation :on:
 For template extraction, watershed segmentation will be useful to extract the templates on overlapping dots.

-This, along with similar L finding method to validate dots, the Hu Moments can be used to select top K dot template for use in template matching.
+This, along with similar L finding method to validate dots, the Hu Moments can be used to select top K dot templates for use in template matching.

 ### UNet Training Change :on:
 Mix MAN dataset with Braille during training.
 This may be better than simply finetuning on MAN data.